pyrotek45/avon/tutorial/TUTORIAL.md

 ### Important Deploy Flags

-- `--root <dir>` — prepend this directory to all generated paths (recommended!)
+**`--root <dir>`** — Prepend this directory to all generated paths
+- **Required for safety:** Prevents accidental writes to system directories
+- All file paths are resolved relative to this directory
+- Example: `--root ./output` means `@/config.yml` becomes `./output/config.yml`
+- **Always use this flag** to keep your deployments contained

-- `--force` — overwrite existing files without warning
+**`--force`** — Overwrite existing files without warning
+- **Destructive:** Permanently replaces existing files
+- No backup is created
+- Use with caution, especially for production configs
+- Overrides the default behavior of skipping existing files

+**`--backup`** — Create a backup before overwriting
+- **Safe overwrite:** Copies existing file to `filename.bak` before writing
+- If backup fails (e.g., permissions), deployment aborts
+- Original file remains untouched if backup fails
+- Best practice for updating critical configurations

-- `--append` — append to existing files instead of overwriting (useful for logs or accumulating data)
+**`--append`** — Append to existing files instead of overwriting
+- **Additive:** Adds new content to the end of existing files
+- Useful for logs, accumulating data, or building files incrementally
+- If file doesn't exist, creates it (same as normal write)

-- `--if-not-exists` — only create file if it doesn't exist (useful for initialization files)
+**`--if-not-exists`** — Only create file if it doesn't already exist
-- `--backup` — create a backup (`.bak`) of existing files before overwriting (safest overwrite option)
+- **Initialization mode:** Skips files that already exist
+- Useful for setup scripts that should only run once
+- No warning is shown for skipped files (they're silently ignored)

-- `--git <url>` — fetch source from a git raw URL
+**`--git <url>`** — Fetch source from a git raw URL
+- Format: `user/repo/path/to/file.av`
+- Fetches the file from GitHub's raw content API
+- Useful for sharing templates across teams
+- Example: `--git pyrotek45/avon/examples/config.av`

+**`--debug`** — Show detailed debug output
+- Shows lexer tokens, parser AST, and evaluator steps
+- Useful for troubleshooting complex programs
+- Output can be verbose—use only when needed

 **Safety Guardrails:**
 - By default, Avon **will not overwrite** existing files.
-It skips them and warns you.
+It skips them and prints a warning.
-- `--force` overrides this safety check.
+- `--force` overrides this safety check (destructive).
-- `--backup` allows overwriting but preserves the old file as `filename.bak`.
+- `--backup` allows overwriting but preserves the old file as `filename.bak` (safe).
-- `--root` ensures you don't accidentally write to system directories.
+- `--root` ensures you don't accidentally write to system directories (required for safety).
+- If any error occurs during deployment preparation, **zero files are written** (atomic deployment).

 ---